 The legacy of the Great War still resonates.
 In Britain, the war helped postpone the considerable domestic strife of 1914.
 This included increasing industrial strikes, demands for Independence in Ireland, Scotland and Wales, and growing Suffragette militancy.
 The Great War forged a national identity, which helped sustain the British people through the Second World War and kept the United Kingdom, united for another 50 years.
 However, the memory of the Great War and its casualties, also made Britain very wary about Europe.
 It would not be until 1973, that Britain joined a European Union, and Britain is still divided over whether it should remain a part of Europe today.
 For the first time, the war forced British Government’s to intervene in the daily lives of individuals, on a mass scale.
 Successive generations would come to expect their Governments to expand these powers and responsibilities, and manage national health, welfare and taxation.
 The war also extended democracy with millions of British Servicemen given the vote for the first time.
 Some women also achieved more political rights through the First World War.
 The Great War generated a quantum leap in industry, technology, medicine, culture and international politics, which have all benefited society and daily life in some way.

 Although, the First World War did not resolve the problems that had started it, it had a profound change on World history.
 It firstly contained German and Austrian militarism, (if only for a short time).
 It moved Europe from an age of Empire, to an era of new Nation States and fledgling democracies.
 It gave Eastern Europeans their independence and freedom.
 It gave a sense of ‘National Identity’ to Australia, New Zealand, Canada and India.
 It helped Russia become the world’s, first, Communist State and also launched America as a World Super Power.
 The ideas for which the war was fought over, also endured – Democracy and Liberalism, religious faith and Nationalism.
 It inspired a ‘League Of Nations’, a forerunner to the United Nations, as a mechanism to resolve international conflict and promote world peace.
-The League of Nations may have prevented a Second World War (939-45), if America had remained part of it?
+The League of Nations may have prevented a Second World War (1939-45), if America had remained part of it?
 Instead, President, Woodrow Wilson, who had proposed the League of Nations, allowed America to withdraw its’ support.
 Without the United States backing, the League of Nations was powerless to intervene and prevent the rise of fascism.
-In hindsight, we know that the First World War haunted those that experienced it, and laid the seeds for further world conflict.
-Revolution, Republicism and Fascism would flourished after the Great War and dominate the Twentieth Century.
+In hindsight, we know that the First World War haunted those that experienced it.
+The humiliating Versailles Treaty, which punished Germany, would sow the seeds for revenge and the Second World war.
+From this realignment of Powers after World War 1, new ideas emerged.
+The ideologies of Communism, Republicism and Fascism flourished after the Great War and dominate the Twentieth Century.